charmbracelet/harmonica/README.md

 ## Usage

 Harmonica is framework-agnostic and works well in 2D and 3D contexts.

+### Springs

 Simply call [`NewSpring`][newspring] with your settings to initialize and [`Update`][update] on each frame to animate.

 ```go